OscarL/amd_temp/Readme.md

 A really simplistic AMD NorthBridge CPU Temperature driver for Haiku.

+This basically reads register 0xA4 from PCI bus 0x00, device 0x18, function 0x03.

+Reported values are NOT a physical representation of temperature, just a messure of how far is the CPU from needed as much cooling as it can get.

+Values are in "degrees" that have some resemblance to Celcius, so we use that.

+Due to Errata #319, readings for some CPUs might be innacurate (this driver shows it anyway).

+Just in case, compare with the output from other drivers (acpi_thermal, it87xx, or what your BIOS HW monitoring shows).

 ## Supported devices:

 CPUs from family 10h to 16h (K10/Athlon/Phenom to Jaguar/Puma).